ashutosh-mishra4/kombai-blog/content/posts/figma to code/figma to react/index.md

 React stands out for its component-based architecture.
 This allows developers to break down complex UIs into simpler components, making the code more manageable and the application more scalable.
 Each component in React has its lifecycle and is responsible for rendering a part of the UI.
 As a result, a change in one component doesn't affect the others, leading to more efficient updates and less buggy code.

-## Top 5 tools to convert Figma to React code
+## Top 4 tools to convert Figma to React code

 In this section, we are going to review a few popular Figma to React tools that are available in the market.

 We will see their pros and cons and test their effectiveness by converting the following design to a React app using these tools:

-**Note:** Please remember that whatever we have written about these tools is not based on what we have read on the internet but on what we have experienced while using these products while converting our design from Figma to React.
+**Note:** Please remember that whatever we have written about these tools is not based on what we have read on the internet but on what we have experienced while using these products when converting our design from Figma to React.

 ### Anima